Welcome! to Winnsboro & East Texas

 Today, Market Street is home to a variety of retail stores, restaurant, bookstore, the local radio station KWNS, Culture Club Art Gallery and the Winnsboro Center for the Arts (WCA).
 The WCA is a non-profit organization devoted to promoting, exhibiting, and professionally teaching the arts to all ages including drama, dance, writing, painting, and music.
 WCA has produced numerous plays on the wonderful Bowery Stage, many concerts of varied musical taste, and art exhibits.
 The building where the WCA calls home completed extensive renovations in early 2014, and is featured as part of nationally recognized Winnsboro’s Main Street Program.

-The Andrews Building, built in 1901, has been completely renovated and houses a local restaurant and pub.
+The Andrews Building, built in 1901, has been completely renovated and houses a local restaurant, Bonnie's Lunchbox.
 Many of the older buildings in downtown Winnsboro still contain the walk-in safes from the late 1800s and early 1900s.
 The downtown area has antique and consignments shops, flower and gift shops, Christian book store, jewelry stores, a renown day spa, women’s clothing, restaurants, florists and service companies.
 An old movie theatre, converted to a one-time restaurant on Main Street was purchased in 2014, is currently for sale for development.

 In the 1930’s, legendary bank robbers and southern terrorists Bonnie and Clyde would be known to visit Winnsboro frequently and eat at a local café on Main Street (now a CPA’s office).
 Is is recorded that at this café , the two renegades ate their last breakfast before heading into the history books.
 The Texas Rangers near Marshall and a Louisiana police posse, caught up with them two days later near Sailes, Louisiana in an ambush that killed the two outlaws in a historic gunfight.